solaceai-evidence/solaceai-prototype/README.md

 ```

 The config is used to populate the [AppConfig](https://github.com/allenai/ai2-scholarqa-lib/blob/c65c0917b64c501db397e01f34420c7167927da8/api/scholarqa/config/config_setup.py#L47) instance.
-The logging and pipeline instances initialized with the config are outliend below:
+It wraps the logging and pipeline instances which are initialized with the config and are outlined below:

 **Logging**
 ```python